Residential Aged Care means assessment

 We’ll call the care recipient or their nominee if their assessment form is incomplete.
 We’ll write them if we can’t contact them over the phone.

-If the care recipient has started care, but they haven’t done an assessment, we’ll send them a reminder letter.
+If the care recipient has started care, but they haven’t completed an assessment form, we’ll send them a reminder letter.

 We’ll explain they may get some assistance for the cost of their aged care if they do the assessment.
 We’ll send you and the care recipient letters with this advice.